charlielobster/CUDA_NekRS/README.md

 3) Note that for the next part, I had a small issue with one file, an OCCA file called `nekRS/src/3rd_party/occa/src/occa/internal/modes/dpcpp/polyfill.hpp`, so I added `#include <cstdint>` in its own line, just above line #9 in that file.

     Rather than require yet another set of `lib`, `include`, and `bin` folders every time you want to compile an mpi program that uses the standard gnu tools, mpi tools provide wrappers around their underlying compilers.
-To use then, we replace `CC` with `mpicc`, or use `mpic++` instead of `CXX`, or `mpif77` for `f77`, etc. We will use this aliasing technique next.
+To use them, we must replace `CC` with `mpicc`, or use `mpic++` instead of `CXX`, or `mpif77` for `f77`, etc. We will use this aliasing technique next.

     ```
     cd nekRS